2016 Arab League summit

 The 2016 Arab League Summit was held in Nouakchott, Mauritania from 25 to 27 June 2016.

 The summit focused mostly on Yemen, as well as discussing the Arab Military Joint Coalition and having a bigger role in the region.

 Delays

 The Arab League summits are traditionally held in late March, yet this summit wasn't.
 It was originally supposed to be held in Morocco according to the cycle that the Arab League Summits follows, in February, Morocco officially refused to host the summit that was scheduled for the following Month, Mauritania was adamant to hold the 2016's Arab League summit that it has said it is willing to host it in a “tent” if need be.
 And it has stuck to its promise.

 The summit that held the motto of "hope", was a message to Syria, Libya, Yemen and most importantly Palestine.

 Mauritania is one of the farthest located Arab countries from the rest of its Middle Eastern neighbors.
-Its official language is Arabic with French and Zenaga Berber recognized as other languages.
+Its official language is Arabic.